WPP-Public/Potato-ACE/src/ace/README.md

 ACE components can also be used in React projects that use TypeScript.

-For example, to use ACE Accordion in a TypeScript React project follow the previous instructions then make the following changes:
+For example, to use ACE Accordion in a TypeScript React project follow the previous instructions then make the following changes.

 ***src/Accordion.jsx***